 It is to be expected that this edition, which is more than 400 years old, uses some archaic English words.
 What might not be expected is that certain words used here have entirely different meanings nowadays than they did in the 1500's.
 Some of these, with their definitions with respect to this text, are:

 The PDF text is taken from an original edition published by Robert Barker in 1634; it is intended to appear as much like the original as possible.This particular edition is listed in David Griffith's Bibliography of the Book of Common Prayer as 1634/1, and appears to be similar to editions published by Barker throughout the 1630's.
 The basic PDF text comes from the older HTML text already on the site, adjusted to agree with the 1634 copy in spelling, punctuation, etc.

 The woodcuts and other decorations all come from this particular book, although they weren't necessarily used in the places you see them in the PDF text.
 This is because, due to the book's binding, it was not possible to scan in woodcuts and other decorations on the pages on the right-hand side.

 The fonts used were JSL Blackletter and Founder's Caslon, from HW Caslon & Co. (now sold by ITC).
 These were chosen for their similarity to the original text, and the fact that they contained all the required ligatures and other special characters.

-Please note: The PDF files, because they include as graphical elements the woodcuts used as initial capitals, are large files, ranging from 1 to 3 megabytes each.
-If you have a dialup connection, be prepared to wait a while for the file to download.
+Please note: The PDF files, because they include as graphical elements the woodcuts used as initial capitals, are relatively large files, ranging from 1 to 3 megabytes each.
 All the files are also available as a single PDF file (size = 9.7MB)